 Read our advice on how to deal with court bailiffs and what to do if creditors are sending debt collectors to your home.

 Myth: Bailiffs can force entry into your property and take any item they want

-Fact: Bailiffs have to follow strict processes, even when they’ve been instructed to collect the debt by the court.
+Fact: Enforcement agents have to follow strict processes, even when they’ve been instructed to collect the debt by the court.
 Debt collectors who haven’t been instructed by the court cannot enter your home by force.

-Court-appointed bailiffs cannot break into the property unless you have already allowed them in on a previous visit, or they entered through an unlocked door or window.
-This is called ‘walking possession’.
-Once the bailiff has ‘walking possession’ they can use force to enter again in the future.
+Court-appointed enforcement agents cannot break into the property unless you have already allowed them in on a previous visit, and you have signed a ‘controlled goods agreement’ with them.
+Once the enforcement agent has a ‘controlled goods agreement’ they can use force to enter again in the future.

-The bailiff is there to recover the money owed, whether this is by a payment arrangement or by taking goods from the property and selling them at auction.
+The enforcement agent is there to recover the money owed, whether this is by a payment arrangement or by taking goods from the property and selling them at auction.

-If a bailiff comes to collect a debt, it’s best to negotiate an arrangement outside of the property and seek debt help immediately.
+If an enforcement agent comes to collect a debt, it’s best not to let them into your home, and to seek debt help immediately.